Back to Insights

 Getting Started

-The most effective approach for Malaysian companies is to begin with a 1-day ChatGPT workshop for a cross-functional group of 15-25 employees.
-This creates a critical mass of trained users who can share knowledge with colleagues and demonstrate the value of structured AI training.
+The most effective approach for Malaysian companies is to begin with a one-day ChatGPT workshop for a cross-functional group of 15 to 25 employees.
+This creates a critical mass of trained users who can share knowledge with colleagues, demonstrate practical value to sceptics, and begin establishing the organisational norms that make AI adoption sustainable.

-From there, companies typically expand to department-specific training that goes deeper into the use cases most relevant to each team.
-With HRDF funding covering the costs, the primary investment is the time participants spend in training — and the returns in productivity, quality, and employee confidence make this investment worthwhile within the first week of application.
+From that foundation, companies typically expand to department-specific training that goes deeper into the use cases most relevant to each team's daily workflow.
+With HRDF funding covering programme costs, the primary investment is the time participants spend in training.
+The returns in productivity, output quality, and employee confidence consistently justify this investment within the first week of application.

 Common Mistakes Malaysian Companies Make with ChatGPT

-Without structured training, Malaysian companies frequently encounter these avoidable issues:
+Without structured training, Malaysian companies frequently encounter a set of avoidable but costly mistakes that undermine the value of their AI investment.

-• Inconsistent adoption — Some departments embrace ChatGPT enthusiastically while others avoid it entirely, creating an uneven capability landscape across the organisation
+Inconsistent adoption across the organisation creates its own set of problems.
+When some departments embrace ChatGPT enthusiastically while others avoid it entirely, the result is an uneven capability landscape that makes cross-functional collaboration harder and prevents the organisation from capturing AI's full productivity potential.

-• Shadow AI — Employees using unapproved AI tools that the company has no visibility into, creating data security and compliance risks
+Shadow AI represents a growing governance concern.
+Employees who use unapproved AI tools that the company has no visibility into create data security and compliance risks that are impossible to manage because leadership does not know they exist.

-• Overestimating AI capabilities — Relying on ChatGPT for tasks where it is unreliable (such as precise numerical calculations or recent factual information) without understanding its limitations
+Finally, overestimating AI capabilities leads to misplaced reliance on ChatGPT for tasks where it is unreliable, such as precise numerical calculations or recent factual information, without understanding the tool's inherent limitations.

-Structured training addresses all of these issues by establishing clear guidelines, building consistent skills across the organisation, and teaching employees both the capabilities and the limitations of ChatGPT in a professional context.
-The investment in training is minimal compared to the cost of a single data breach or client-facing error caused by untrained AI use.
+Structured training addresses every one of these issues by establishing clear guidelines, building consistent skills across the organisation, and teaching employees both the capabilities and the limitations of ChatGPT in a professional context.
+The investment in training is minimal when measured against the cost of a single data breach, regulatory penalty, or client-facing error caused by untrained AI use.

 Yes, ChatGPT training for business teams is fully HRDF claimable when delivered by an HRD Corp-registered training provider.
 Companies can claim under SBL-Khas for 1-2 day workshops or SBL for longer programmes, covering up to 100% of training fees.
 The grant application must be submitted before the training date.